Pauked/app-lemonator/readme.md

 ## Logging

 If you want to see what App Lemonator is doing under the hood, open ``%temp%\app-lemonator.log`` in a text editor of your choice on Windows.
-The same log file will in your temp folder on macOS.
+The same log file will be in your temp folder on macOS (you can use ``echo $TMPDIR`` in a Terminal window to find it).

 ## macOS support

 Whilst the app was primarily written for Windows it also works on macOS.
-The app acts more as a simple shortcut manager on macOS.
+The app acts more as a simple shortcut manager on macOS support the ``folder-search`` and ``shortcut`` options.
 Features related to grepping PowerShell output from the Windows App Store and Windows environment path shortcuts are not relevant on macOS.

 If there is a need for more macOS specific features, please raise an issue and I'll see what I can do.